MIM-104 Patriot: Introduction

 Prior to the Patriot, Raytheon was involved in a number of surface to air missile programs, including FABMDS (Field Army Ballistic Missile Defense System), AADS-70 (Army Air-Defense System – 1970) and SAM-D (Surface-to-Air Missile – Development).
 In 1975, the SAM-D missile successfully engaged a drone at the White Sands Missile Range.
 In 1976, it was renamed the PATRIOT Air Defense Missile System.
-The MIM-104 Patriot combined several new technologies, including the MPQ-53 passive electronically scanned array radar and track-via-missile guidance.
+The MIM-104 (Mobile Interceptor Missile 104) Patriot combined several new technologies, including the MPQ-53 passive electronically scanned array radar and track-via-missile guidance.

 Full-scale development of the system began in 1976 and it was deployed in 1984.
 Patriot was used initially as an anti-aircraft system.
-In 1988, it was upgraded to provide limited capability against tactical ballistic missiles (TBM) as the PAC-1 (Patriot Advanced Capability-1).
-The most recent upgrade, called PAC-3, is a nearly total system redesign, intended from the outset to engage and destroy tactical ballistic missiles.
+In 1988, it received an upgrade providing limited capability against tactical ballistic missiles (TBM), designated PAC-1 (Patriot Advanced Capability 1).
+The most recent upgrade by manufacturer Lockheed Martin, designated PAC-3, is a nearly total system redesign of the interceptor missiles, this time designed from the outset with the capability to engage and destroy tactical ballistic missiles.
+The Army plans to upgrade the Patriot system as part of the Integrated Air and Missile Defense system designed to tie into a broader air defense architecture using an Integrated Battle Command System (IBCS).